 Approximately 200 area schools receive WSHI information and about 110 respond with nominations.
 On a Summary List of Candidates form, the school administration provides information about each nominated student, including overall grade average to date.
 Nominated students must submit an application form on which they write a brief essay about their interest in science and why they want to participate in WSHI.
 The application form must also contain a recommendation from each student's science teacher or guidance counselor.
 The school returns the Summary List of Candidates form and completed applications to WSHI.

 Every year, the Westinghouse Science Honors Institute receives more applications than it can accept, and interested students must be turned away.
-For that reason, students accepted into the Institute are expected to attend at least seven lectures OR six lectures and one trip to Penn State.
-Only students who fulfill this requirement will receive a WSHI Certificate of Completion.
+For that reason, students accepted into the Institute are expected to attend at least eight of the thirteen lectures.
+Only students who fulfill this requirement and adhere to WSHI's rules will receive a Certificate of Completion.